Easy Stuffed Shells Recipe

 How to Make Stuffed Shells

-- Top the shells with more marinara sauce and mozzarella cheese.
+Top with marinara sauce and mozzarella.

-- Bake until the shells are hot and the cheese is melted.
+Bake until the shells are hot and the cheese is melted.

 Stuffed Shells Recipe Variations

 - To make stuffed shells with meat, cook 1 pound of ground beef or sausage in a skillet.
 Add half of the meat to the filling and the other half to the marinara sauce.
-You may want to reduce the amount of ricotta cheese and/or cottage cheese so that you won’t have too much filling.
+You may want to reduce the amount of ricotta cheese and/or cottage cheese so that you don’t have too much filling.

 - If you don’t care for spinach you can leave it out of the recipe.